bikramadhikari001/toc/README.md

 # Transparency in Coverage Data Processor

 This project is designed to download and process Transparency in Coverage (ToC) data from healthcare providers.
 It automates the process of fetching JSON files, extracting relevant information, and generating standardized CSV outputs.
-The project has been optimized to handle large JSON files efficiently.
+The project has been optimized to handle large JSON files efficiently, including the 20GB Anthem index file.

 ## Features